calimero-network/docs/docs/builder-directory/index.md

 - **`mero-devtools-js`** - JavaScript wrappers for Calimero tooling to keep your development workflow simple and consistent.
 [Source code](https://github.com/calimero-network/mero-devtools-js)

-- **`calimero-abi-generator `** - Generates TypeScript clients from your Rust backend, keeping frontend/backend in sync. // change to more direct link
+- **`calimero-abi-generator `** - Generates TypeScript clients from your Rust backend, keeping frontend/backend in sync.

 Don't worry about installing these individually - the setup process will handle it.